A crucial time

 Children are influenced by the behaviour and lifestyle of their parents and carers.
 Early social interactions with parents or other main caregivers form the basis of a child’s subsequent expectations of themselves and others.
 Children reflect the attitudes, behaviour, gestures, language and beliefs of those around them.
 They will absorb and copy parents' attitudes to food and activity, as well as their eating and lifestyle habits.
 This is reflected in the fact that parental obesity is the single biggest risk factor for child obesity.

-To flourish, babies and young children need a secure relationship with one or more loving and responsive carer(s).
-Establishing such relationships at the beginning of life is the foundation for a child’s future health, emotional wellbeing, feeling of self-worth and achievement.
+To flourish, children need a secure relationship with one or more loving and responsive carer(s).
+Establishing such relationships at the beginning of life and maintaining them throughout childhood is the foundation for a child’s future health, emotional wellbeing, feeling of self-worth and achievement.

 Our innovative and flexible range of family support services